2026-2027 Courses

 ENGLISH

-Professor Jordan Zweck, English/History/Religious Studies 360: Early Medieval England, (TR 9:30-10:45AM; Humanities 2637)
+Professor Jordan Zweck, English/Hist/Relig Studies 360, Early Medieval England, (Tuesday/Thursday 9:30-10:45am, Humanities 2637)

 Who were the people who lived in what is now England over 1000 years ago?
 This class explores the history, literature, religion, art, and culture of the early medieval English (c.450-c.1100).
 We explore a wide range of texts originally written in Latin and Old English that include fights with monsters, heartbreaking elegies, dirty riddles, bombastic sermons, and medical treatises.
 Over the semester, we will learn about how Early Medieval England came into existence, how it became Christianized, how it fought, assimilated, and fought again with Vikings, and how it all ended (or didn’t!) with the Norman Conquest.
 As a framework for the class, we will study the literature of the period (in modern translation), but we will also explore the period’s history, art, religion, architecture and everyday culture.
 We will also consider how Old English and Anglo-Latin literature has been adapted by modern writers, and why this early medieval culture continues to appeal to people today.